Actively Recruiting

 - No late gadolinium enhancement or myocardial scar on cardiac MRI

-- Normal coronary angiography excluding ischemic cardiomyopathy
+- Normal coronary angiography or equivalent, excluding ischemic cardiomyopathy

 - Normal serum electrolytes and renal function